icanteven-code/api-excercise-project/README.md

 **Description**
 Now after we have categories, we need to connect a category to each existing and future product.
 Use the `slug` of the category for the `category` field inside a product.
 Later on the fronten app will show these categories as filtering option.
 After this is done we can make the next step and perform a filtering on a category.

 As a user I want to be able to filter and see product only assigned to a specific category.
 Your endpoint for getting the products `GET /products` should accept a query parameter `category`, which contains the **category's slug**.
-It should filter and limit the response product to only those assign to the sent category - example `/products?category=laptop`.
+It should filter and limit the response product to only those assign to the sent category - example `/products?category=laptop` returns only products that contain `category: laptop`.
 This query parameter **should** work with other query parameters provided (like sorting).

 **Acceptance Criteria**
 - All existing and future products should have an assigned category slug
 - `GET /products` should accept and filter by a query parameter `category`
-- `category` query parameter has to work with `sorting` query
+- The new query should work when used with the previously supported queries

 <br/>